jtcriswell/SecDev19/README.md

 symbols compiled into LLVM) in case you want to debug your pass with GDB.

-The VM image can be downloaded from the following link, as an Open Virtualization Framework (OVF) appliance package:
+The VM image can be downloaded from the following link, as an Open Virtualization Framework (OVF) appliance package which can be automatically imported into many popular virtualization platforms:

 [Click to download SecDev19TutorialVM\_1.0.1.ova (**2.9 GB download, extracts to 7.0